saadtazi/simple-oembed/README.md

 Class Loader
 ------------
-Before doing any of this you need to register the Buzz class loader (not needed if used with the SaadTaziOEmbedBundle).
+Before doing any of this you need to register the OEmbed class loader (not needed if you have an autoloaded, or used with the SaadTaziOEmbedBundle).

 ``` php
     require_once 'OEmbed/ClassLoader.php';